uccser/cs-field-guide/csfieldguide/chapters/content/en/programming-languages/programming-languages.md

  What happens if you do remove one of the double quotes or one of the parentheses?
 Try it!

 If you change a critical symbol in the program you will probably find that the Python interpreter gives an error message.
-In the Python interpreter interactive above, it says "ParseError: bad input on line 1", although different interpreters will express the error in different ways.
+In the Python interpreter interactive above, it says "SyntaxError: bad input on line 1", although different interpreters will express the error in different ways.
 If you have trouble fixing the error again, just copy the program back into Python from above.

 {comment jargon note on statement (vs command)}